Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

 You can use the GUI component without the Scenario Management and vice-versa.
 However, as you will see, they are incredibly efficient when combined.

-This 'Get Started' will go through all the basic concepts of Taipy.
+This **'Get Started'** will go through all the basic concepts of *Taipy*.
 Each step is based on the code of the previous one.
-At the end of it, you will be able to create a full aplication using Taipy. without further delay, let's begin to code!
+At the end of it, you will be able to create a full aplication using *Taipy*.
+So, without further delay, let's begin to code!

 ## First web page